 INHIBITION OF NITRIFICATION AND DENITRIFICATION TO REDUCE N2O EMISSIONS

-With a global warming potential (GWP) roughly 265 to 300 times higher than that of carbon dioxide (CO2) over a 100-year period, nitrous oxide (N2O) is a powerful greenhouse gas that contributes significantly to climate change; since preindustrial times, atmospheric N2O concentrations have increased by roughly 25%, primarily due to anthropogenic causes such industrial operations, agricultural nitrogen additions, and the usage of fossil fuels (Tian et al., 2024).
+With a global warming potential (GWP) roughly 265 to 300 times higher than that of carbon dioxide (CO2) over 100 years, nitrous oxide (N2O) is a powerful greenhouse gas that contributes significantly to climate change; since preindustrial times, atmospheric N2O concentrations have increased by roughly 25%, primarily due to anthropogenic causes such industrial operations, agricultural nitrogen additions, and the usage of fossil fuels (Tian et al., 2024).
 Applying biochar effectively lowers nitrous oxide (N2O) emissions in a variety of agroecosystems; meta-analyses reveal average reductions of 30% to 54% (Zhong et al 2025).
 Biochar frequently raises soil pH, which increases the number of denitrification-related genes (nosZ, nirK), hence lowering N2O emissions, particularly in acidic soils; this mitigation effect is sensitive to soil factors such as redox potential, pH, and nitrogen availability (Lin et al., 2024).
 Features of biochar such as feedstock type, pyrolysis temperature, and application rate significantly affect the reduction in N2O emissions; greater application rates (>20 t ha⁻¹) typically result in stronger impacts, one way that biochar affects nitrogen cycling is by encouraging denitrification processes, which reduce greenhouse gas emissions by favouring the full reduction of N2O to N2 (Zhong et al., 2025).

 CHANGES IN CH₄ PRODUCTION AND OXIDATION

 Methane (CH₄) is mostly released from anaerobic habitats, including flooded rice fields, where methanogenic archaea convert organic carbon to CH₄ under reducing conditions (Alpana et al., 2017).
-GWP for CH4 is 28-36 times that of CO₂ over a 100-year period (Yvon-Durocher et al., 2014)).
+GWP for CH4 is 28-36 times that of CO₂ over 100 years (Yvon-Durocher et al., 2014)).
 By increasing methanogen abundance and activity, elevated atmospheric CO2 and rising temperatures can raise methane emissions from rice paddies, when these factors are combined, seasonal CH₄ emissions can rise by up to 143% (Mo et al., 2024).
-According to a meta-analysis by Jeffery et al. (2016), applying biochar reduced seasonal CH₄ emissions by an average of 23%, its effect can range from 60% decrease to 15% depending on conditions.
+According to a meta-analysis by Jeffery et al. (2016), applying biochar reduced seasonal CH₄ emissions by an average of 23%: its effect can range from 60% decrease to 15%, depending on conditions.
 Additionally, the increased surface area of biochar encourages aerobic methanotrophic bacteria to oxidize CH₄ to CO₂ during drainage or in surface soil layers, thereby reducing methane emissions (Zhang et al., 2019).
 On the other hand, because of better soil structure and O₂ diffusion, biochar typically has little effect on CH₄ or can marginally increase oxidation in upland or well-aerated soils (Zhao et al., 2021).
 There are, however, some exceptions: fresh biochar with a high labile carbon content can temporarily increase CH₄ production over the first season in some organic-rich paddy soils by providing easily degradable substrate for methanogens (Mosa et al., 2023).

 FARMER ADOPTION CHALLENGE

-High Production and Application Cost: Adoption of biochar is restricted by a number of interconnected issues for smallholder farmers, starting with high upfront costs: applying biochar at agronomically effective rates (e.g., 12 t ha⁻¹) requires an investment of over USD 2,000 at a typical price of USD 232.87 per ton, which is significantly more than the yearly income of many smallholders who make about USD 525.88 per hectare (Patel et al., 2024)
+High Production and Application Cost: Adoption of biochar is restricted by some interconnected issues for smallholder farmers, starting with high upfront costs: applying biochar at agronomically effective rates (e.g., 12 t ha⁻¹) requires an investment of over USD 2,000 at a typical price of USD 232.87 per ton, which is significantly more than the yearly income of many smallholders who make about USD 525.88 per hectare (Patel et al., 2024)

 Inconsistent feedstock and Logistic Supply: The dispersed, seasonal nature of biomass sources and competition from other applications like biofuels and animal bedding make it difficult to obtain a consistent, affordable biomass supply.
 Decentralized biomass processing models, including mobile or dispersed preprocessing facilities (depots), can extend the feedstock supply radius and reduce transportation inefficiencies without appreciably raising prices (Psathas et al., 2022).